OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 تقديم الخدمات

    Proxy means testing
-       A tool used to assess a family’s socioeconomic status using a composite measure that calculates a weighted score based on observable house- hold characteristics, such as demographic structures, education levels, location and quality of the household’s dwelling, and ownership of durable goods and other assets.
+       A tool used to assess a family’s socioeconomic status using a composite measure that calculates a weighted score based on observable household characteristics, such as demographic structures, education levels, location and quality of the household’s dwelling, and ownership of durable goods and other assets.
 These variables are all considered “proxies” for incomes or consumption, which may be more difficult to measure and observe in situations of high informality.

        | 🇫🇷 Évaluation des ressources par approximation (Proxy Means Testing – PMT – en anglais)
        | 🇪🇸 Comprobación sustitutiva de los medios de vida (CSM)
        | 🇸🇦 اختبار الوكيل

    Recruitment incentives/wage subsidies
        Measures providing incentives for the creation and take-up of new jobs or that promote opportunities for improving employability through work experience, and which are payable for a limited period only.
-Recruitment incentives may include benefits provided exclusively to persons from labor market program target group and that are conditional upon the take-up of a new job (back-to- work bonus, mobility/relocation allowance, or the like).
+Recruitment incentives may include benefits provided exclusively to persons from labor market program target group and that are conditional upon the take-up of a new job (back-to-work bonus, mobility/relocation allowance, or the like).

        | 🇫🇷 Aide à l'embauche/aide salariale
        | 🇪🇸 Incentivos a la contratación/subvenciones salariales
        | 🇸🇦 حوافز التوظيف/إعانات الأجور

    Reduction of benefits for noncompliance with conditionalities
-       When a beneficiary repeatedly fails to comply with conditionalities or co-responsibilities in a condi- tional cash transfer program, some countries impose a penalty on benefits, meaning that the beneficiary will lose all or part of the household benefits for some period until compliance resumes.
+       When a beneficiary repeatedly fails to comply with conditionalities or co-responsibilities in a conditional cash transfer program, some countries impose a penalty on benefits, meaning that the beneficiary will lose all or part of the household benefits for some period until compliance resumes.

        | 🇫🇷 Réduction des prestations pour non-respect des conditions d'éligibilité
        | 🇪🇸 Reducción de los beneficios por incumplimiento de las condicionalidades